How music technology has been changing the music industry’s business and regulations throughout its history.

 The LP (Long Play), was introduced by CBS in 1948, 2-3 Track recorders became the standard in the 1950s and 1960s.
 4-Tracks became ubiquitous in the 1960s.
-16-Tracks appeared in 1968, and the finally the Cassette Tape was born by the Dutch company Phillips.
+16-Tracks appeared in 1968, and the finally Cassette Tape was born by the Dutch company Phillips.

 All these changes brought challenges to music regulatory bodies, but the advent of Digital Recording brought more complicated unresolved regulatory issues for the music industry.
-As convenient these advances in technology were for the consumer, they were a music business nightmare.
+As convenient as these advances in technology were for the consumer, they were a music business nightmare.

 The Audio Home Recording Act, AHRA was signed into law in 1992 to address some of these issues.
-It prohibits litigation based on private home use of the digital and analog recording devices for copying copyrighted music material.
+It prohibits litigation based on private home use of digital and analog recording devices for copying copyrighted music material.

 Also, specific royalty split percentages were developed, and are developed continually to address all the regulatory challenges.
-The Recording Artists, the Labels, the Composers and the Publishers are all considered.
+The Recording Artists, the Labels, the Composers, and the Publishers are all considered.

-These funds are collected from the copyright office and distributed to composers and publishers by the PROs (ASCAP, BMI, SESAC), the Harry Fox Agency and the Songwriters Guild.
+These funds are collected from the copyright office and distributed to composers and publishers by the PROs (ASCAP, BMI, SESAC), the Harry Fox Agency, and the Songwriters Guild.

-The Musical works fund from the AHRA was distributed for the first time in 2001 almost 10 years after the act went into effect.
-The Digital Audio Recording Technology, DART royalties are also in place to compensate all due, however they are by no means a significant income stream in the industry.
+The Musical Works fund from the AHRA was distributed for the first time in 2001 almost 10 years after the act went into effect.
+The Digital Audio Recording Technology, DART royalties are also in place to compensate all due, however, they are by no means a significant income stream in the industry.